“Hey, the world is moving so fast!”

 I’d suggest anyone questioning their relevance in today’s changing world first consider who this unique YOU may be?

 Your own character makes you one in a billion.
-Even before you add the professional ingredients of the vessel/profession you adopt to take you forward.
+Even before you add the professional ingredients of the vessel/profession you learn, adapt or adopt to take you forward.

-Accept that you are unique and so relevant.
+Accept that you are a unique and so relevant human.
 You are a one-off, a secret ingredient.
-You offer personal expert value to the supportive community you choose to frequent – those who have already bought into YOU.
+You offer personal (lived) expert value to the supportive community you choose to frequent – those other humans who have already bought into YOU.

 If in doubt, think again whenever you feel the need to ‘check in.
 Join me …’